erikeldridge/erikeldridge.github.com/_posts/2013-05-26-twoauth-with-twython.md

 ---
 title: TwOAuth with Twython
 layout: note
+description: Instructions for sanity-checking calls to Twitter's API using Twython
 ---

 A quick, command-line sanity check can help when debugging calls to Twitter's API.